whstheny/RLRD/README.md

 # RLRD:Reinforced Multi-Teacher Knowledge Distillation for Unsupervised Sentence Representation

-we propose a novel multi-teacher ranking distillation approach based on reinforcement learning, which dynamically adjusts the weights of teacher models to further enhance the sentence representation capabilities of the student model.
+We propose a novel multi-teacher ranking distillation approach based on reinforcement learning, which dynamically adjusts the weights of teacher models to further enhance the sentence representation capabilities of the student model.
 Experimental results demonstrate that the proposed approach surpasses the current state-of-the-art methods in most Semantic